-Children grow at different rates and it is not uncommon for a child to naturally lose weight or have difficulty gaining weight during different growth stages.
+Children grow at different rates, and it is not uncommon for a child to naturally lose weight or have difficulty gaining weight during different growth stages.
 Short-term, minor weight loss, like when a toddler becomes more active, are of little concern.
 When a child is well-nourished but does not gain weight appropriately, then parents should take note.
-A clinical term for this condition is ‘failure to thrive’ (FTT) but it is also simply poor weight gain.
+A clinical term for this condition is ‘failure to thrive’ (FTT), but it is also simply called poor weight gain.

 The most common symptom of poor weight gain is obviously the size of the child in relation to other children of the same age.